we publish various adult fiction and non-fiction titles with a focus on travel, adventure, Asian culture and history

 I didn’t really like 蘇慧倫’s songs until I heard 寂寞喧哗 on the radio.
 In those days, my practice was a shophouse at Hougang.
 I was in my 20s, lived alone and worked nearly 12 hours a day from 9.00am to 9.00pm.
 After work, I would go upstairs to my room to write.
 As the practice wasn’t too busy, I had many empty slots to write even during office hours.
 However, the only time I could write uninterrupted was in the evening.

 I became a nominal fan overnight, but over the years, her company continued to promote her youthful jingles.
+Perhaps they wanted her songs to appeal to both ends of the spectrum.
+I was probably there with a small but significant minority.
 Another one of my favourites picked out over the radio was this one: 哭过的天空

-Does it not sound like a breath of fresh air after the rain, with a golden rainbow and golden sunset?
-What really gripped me was the personification of the sky.
-Tarcy Su has more or less retired from the music scene after getting married a couple of years ago.
-Till this day, I only like a few of her songs, but they have given me a lot of inspiration in my writing.
+Does it not sound like a breath of fresh air after the rain, with a brilliant rainbow and golden sunset?
+What really gripped me was the personification of the sky and how we should just let weeping folks cry.
+Tarcy Su has more or less retired from the music scene after getting married a few years ago.
+Till this day, I only like a small handful of her songs, but these precious few have given me a lot of inspiration on nights when writer’s block struck.